Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Results

-As discussed above, the GC debris accumulate around the SMBHB causing in several case its hardening, with an efficiency that depends on the set of initial conditions assumed.
-In order to determine the significance of such an effect on the SMBHB coalescence, we plot in Figure \ref{f7} the ratio between the initial and final value of $t_\gw$, as evaluated through equation \ref{peters}, as a function of the SMBHB pericentre, normalized to the GC apocentre.
-All the points are calculated at an integration time $10^3$ times the SMBHB initial orbital period.
-We note that in co-rotating systems the SMBHB evolution is weakly affected by the GC, even softening in one of the tested cases.
-Regarding counter-rotating configuration, the maximum efficiency in the SMBHB hardening is achieved for GCs moving on a mildly eccentric orbit, $e_\bhb \sim 0.5$, and the SMBHB eccentricity is high.
-In this case, the GW time-scale reduces by a factor 100, quite independently on the SMBHB mass, which for the $M_\bhb=10^8\Ms$ model translates into $t_\gw = 5.4$ Gyr, smaller than a Hubble time.
+As discussed above, the GC debris accumulate around the BHB causing in several cases its hardening and the eccentricity increase, with an efficiency that depends on the set of initial conditions assumed.
+In order to determine the significance of such an effect on the BHB coalescence, we plot in Figure \ref{f7} the ratio between the initial and final value of $t_\gw$, as evaluated through equation \ref{peters}, as a function of the BHB pericentre, normalized to the GC apocentre.
+All the points are calculated at an integration time $10^3$ times the BHB initial orbital period.
+We note that in co-rotating systems the BHB evolution is weakly affected by the GC, even softening in one of the tested cases.
+Regarding counter-rotating configuration, the maximum efficiency in the BHB hardening is achieved for GCs moving on a mildly eccentric orbit, $e_\bhb \sim 0.5$, and the BHB eccentricity is high.
+In this case, the GW time-scale reduces by a factor 100, quite independently on the BHB mass, which for the $M_\bhb=10^8\Ms$ model translates into $t_\gw = 5.4$ Gyr, smaller than a Hubble time.

-Our results points out that the GC impact can potentially enhance the SMBHB hardening rate and facilitate its merger, especially in the case in which the binary has an initially high eccentricity.
+Our results points out that the GC impact can potentially enhance the BHB hardening rate and facilitate its merger, especially in the case in which the binary has an initially high eccentricity.

-Recently, \cite{bortolas17} conducted a similar work, modelling the evolution of a young cluster with mass $8\times 10^4\Ms$ impacting the SMBHB on a purely radial or highly eccentric orbit ($e>0.75$) moving in a co-planar or perpendicular configuration.
-Their cluster model is initially characterized by a broad mass spectrum and a phase-space distribution drawn accordingly to a \cite{king62} model with $W_0=5$ and core radius $0.4$ pc.
-Their SMBHB is an equal mass binary with total mass $10^6\Ms$ moving on a circular orbit.
-We note that the SMBHB-to-GC mass ratio in this case is $0.04$.
+Recently, \cite{bortolas17} conducted a similar work, modelling the evolution of a young cluster with mass $8\times 10^4\Ms$ impacting the BHB on a purely radial or highly eccentric orbit ($e>0.75$) moving in a co-planar or perpendicular configuration.
+Their cluster model is initially characterized by a broad mass spectrum and a phase-space distribution drawn accordingly to a \cite{King} model with $W_0=5$ and core radius $0.4$ pc.
+Their BHB is an equal mass binary with total mass $10^6\Ms$ moving on a circular orbit.
+We note that the BHB-to-GC mass ratio in this case is $0.04$.
 As we did, the authors take into account the effect of an external potential, modelled according to a Dehnen potential tailored to the Milky Way galactic halo.
-In their simulations, \cite{bortolas17} found that only purely radial orbits can bring the SMBHB in the GW emission regime, while clusters moving on eccentric orbits only marginally affect the SMBHB evolution.
+In their simulations, \cite{bortolas17} found that only purely radial orbits can bring the BHB in the GW emission regime, while clusters moving on eccentric orbits only marginally affect the BHB evolution.